Q. What is Amazon Elastic File System?

-Q. What interoperability and compatibility is there between existing AWS services and Amazon EFS?
+Q. What interoperability and compatibility is there between existing Amazon Web Services services and Amazon EFS?

-Amazon EFS is integrated with a number of other AWS services, including Amazon CloudWatch, AWS CloudFormation, AWS CloudTrail, AWS IAM, and AWS Tagging services.
+Amazon EFS is integrated with a number of other Amazon Web Services services, including Amazon CloudWatch, Amazon CloudFormation, Amazon CloudTrail, Amazon IAM, and Amazon Tagging services.

 Amazon CloudWatch allows you to monitor file system activity using metrics.
-AWS CloudFormation allows you to create and manage file systems using templates.
+Amazon CloudFormation allows you to create and manage file systems using templates.

-AWS Identity and Access Management (IAM) allows you to control who can administer your file system.
-AWS Tagging services allows you to label your file systems with metadata that you define.
+Amazon Identity and Access Management (IAM) allows you to control who can administer your file system.
+Amazon Web Services Tagging services allows you to label your file systems with metadata that you define.